native-mcp

 MEDIUM W012: Unverifiable external dependency detected (runtime URL that controls agent).

 - Potentially malicious external URL detected (high risk: 0.90).
-Yes — the skill connects at runtime to configured MCP HTTP endpoints (e.g., "https://mcp.mycompany.com/v1/mcp") which can issue sampling/createMessage LLM requests that directly control prompts, and it also spawns subprocesses via npx (e.g., "npx -y @modelcontextprotocol/server-filesystem") which fetch and execute remote code; both are runtime dependencies that can control prompts or execute code.
+The skill connects at runtime to external MCP servers (e.g., the HTTP transport URL "https://mcp.example.com/mcp") and also launches subprocesses via npx (e.g., @modelcontextprotocol/server-*) which fetch and execute remote code and can use MCP's sampling/createMessage capability to drive LLM prompts, so remote content can directly control prompts or execute code.

 Issues (3)